gyorilab/emmaa/doc/tutorial/index.rst

     <source src="../_static/images/emmaa_tutorial_query_source_target_figures.webm" type="video/webm">
     Your browser does not support the video tag.
     </video>
+    <p>&nbsp;</p>

 10. Query the model to find upstream regulator paths
 ----------------------------------------------------

+**Background**: The Up/down-stream paths query tab allows setting up "open ended" queries where only a source or a target is specified.
+This is specifically useful for instance to learn about upstream regulatory paths modulating a given target.

+**Action**: Back on the Queries page, click on the Up/down-stream paths tab and read the description to understand how this query type works.
+Then under Query specification, select the "Covid-19" model, select the "Inhibition" statement type, enter "DPP4" as the agent, select "object (upstream search)" in the dropdown, and then select "small molecules" in the Limit entity types box.
+This sets up a search for "what small molecules inhibit DPP4?".
+Once the query resolves (note that this can take minutes), click on the green checkmark under Signed Graph to examine paths.
+Browse the paths to learn about possible modulators of DPP4 as an intermediate relevant for SARS-CoV-2 infection/COVID-19.
+Click on any statements of interest to browse their evidence and link out to the underlying publication.

+**Action (optional)**: Similar to Section 9 you may again click the "Subscribe to query" checkbox to get email notifications if there are meaningful new results to your query as the model is updated over time.

+**Science**: There are several noteworthy results here, for instance, in addition to sitagliptin, linagliptin shows up - another anti-diabetic drug.
+Drilling down into the supporting evidence, we find that it is also a DPP4 inhibitor and can therefore be relevant as a SARS-CoV-2/COVID-19 therapeutic.

 .. raw:: html